-Barnett Architecture (BA) is a full-service, design-focused architectural practice established in 2007.
-BA’s philosophy is straight-forward: Projects are to “fit” the client, not serve as a pedestal for the architect.
-BA does not employ a distinct architectural style but rather develops - with the client - a design that reflects and respects the client, goals, site, budget and place in the community.
+Barnett Architecture (BA) is a full-service, design-focused architectural practice which was established in 2007.
+BA’s philosophy is straightforward: Projects are meant to “fit” the client, not serve as a pedestal for the architect.
+BA does not employ a distinct architectural style but rather develops one with the client that reflects and respects the client, goals, site, budget and place in the community.

-BA believes in Green Design.
-This includes not only employing green materials, energy saving heating and cooling systems, super insulation and construction waste reduction, but - more importantly - approaching the overall design with proper building orientation, massing and size.
+BA believes in green design.
+This includes the use of green materials, energy-saving heating and cooling systems, super insulation and construction waste reduction.
+More importantly, it also includes approaching the overall design with proper building orientation, massing and size.
 We believe this is the foundation for green design.
 Green design experience extends beyond the mainstream to include solar hot water and photovoltaic systems, radiant heating and cooling, wind turbines and green roofs.

-Services range from hourly consultations to the full architectural process, from programming and concept design to plans and construction administration.
+Services range from hourly consultations to the full architectural process.
+In the latter, projects are taken from programming and concept design to full building plans and construction administration.